vecma-org/vecma-org.github.io/index.md

 If you are interested in our projects, want to join Vecma, or want to talk about linear algebra or computer graphics, we'd love to hear from you. :heart:

-Currently, the only way to contact us is probably by sending an letter to
+Currently, the only way to contact us is probably by sending a letter to
 <you_create@protonmail.com>.
 If you have questions or suggestions for a
 particular project, you can open an issue on GitHub in the related repository (this requires you to have a GitHub account).